iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/scripts.rst

 .. note::

     You can see that the text after the ``#`` in the code block above is highlighted differently - this is because ``#`` is used to indicate a **comment** - text that the shell ignores, but that can be read by humans.

-Using comments is a great way to help other people (especially future you!) understand what the code is actually doing (or is meant to be doing).
+    Using comments in your scripts is a great way to help other people (especially future you!) understand what the code is actually doing (or is meant to be doing).

     When typing commands at the prompt, we don't typically need to include comments; when we write shell scripts, however, it's **always** a good idea to include comments to help make your code more understandable.
 Future you